SSH tunnel

 Persistent tunnel

-To create a persistent tunnel, create a systemd service (on Cloudron) with a file named /etc/systemd/system/ssh-tunnel.service.
+Create a persistent tunnel by adding a systemd service file at /etc/systemd/system/ssh-tunnel.service.

 [Unit]